Avnet/MaaXBoard-OSM93-HUB/README.md

 ## About

 MaaXBoard OSM93 is a feature rich development kit designed around the Raspberry Pi form factor.
-Various I/O interfaces are available on the board such as the standard 40pin Pi Hat connector, 2x CAN interface connectors, and 2x Gb Ethernet RJ45 connectors.
+Various I/O interfaces are available on the board such as the standard 40pin Pi Hat connector, 6pin 2-channel CAN interface connector, and 2x Gb Ethernet RJ45 connectors.
 This NXP i.MX 93 processor-based platform is ideal for development of accelerated edge AI computing with it's on-board NPU, versatile networking capabilities with it's dual ethernet ports, and industrial applicaions that require additional CAN bus interfaces.

 <details open>
     <summary>More information & Specs</summary>